byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 **b) Measure Varying Voltage:**

 We will be using an analog temperature sensors for this lab; an analog temperature sensors is a resistor that changes its resistance with temperature.
-This change in resistance is due to Ohms law; a change in the resistance causes a change in the resistance.
+We can then use Ohm's Law to calculate the temperature based on the measured resistance.
 Refer to the image [Figure 9] of the pinout for the Analog Temperature Sensors to make sure you're making the connections to the right pins on the breadboard.

 <table style="margin: 0 auto;">